codemagic-ci-cd/codemagic-docs/content/partials/quickstart/publishing-app-store.md

     # Configuration related to TestFlight (optional)

     # Optional boolean, defaults to false.
 Whether or not to submit the uploaded
     # build to TestFlight beta review.
-Required for distributing to beta groups.
+Required for distributing to beta groups and expiring previous builds.
     # Note: This action is performed during post-processing.
     submit_to_testflight: true

+    # Optional boolean, defaults to false.
+Whether to expire previous builds uploaded
+    # to App Store Connect.
+It allows automatically submitting a new build for review if a previous submission exists.
+    # Note: This action is performed during post-processing.
+    expire_previous_builds: true

     # Specify the names of beta tester groups that will get access to the build
     # once it has passed beta review.